IfDTUlm/CGM_Performance_Assessment/CG-DIVA/README.md

 **ylims** *(optional)*: Limits of y-axis (in mg/dL / %) in CG-DIVA figure *(default [-80,-80])*

 **s_max** *(optional)*: Maximum number of sensors to be plotted in the sensor-to-sensor variability plot.
-If the number of sensors exeeds s_max, an equally spaced selection of sensors based on the median deviation in the total range (including maximun and minimum) are displayed *(default 25)*.
+If the number of sensors exeeds s_max, an equally spaced selection of sensors based on the median deviation in the total range (including maximum and minimum) are displayed *(default 25)*.

 **figsize** *(optional)*: [Width,Height] of saved figure in centimeters